-LEAs/Schools with whom the Institution Has Formal Collaborative Plans Wake Priorities Identified in Collaboration with LEAs/Schools Delivery of an off-campus MSA program to identified future school leaders at the request of LEA leadership.
+shortfalls in administrative positions in partner school districts. priorities and needs.
+Wake Delivery of an off- campus MSA program to identified future school leaders at the request of LEA leadership.
 Off-campus MSA cohorts are designed to meet shortfalls in administrative positions in partner school districts.
-Activities and/or Programs Implemented to Address the Priorities Planning with superintendents and other district leaders, involvement of district personnel, and adaptation of assignments and field experiences to district prioriti and needs.
-Start and End Dates SS II 2014 - Spring 2016 Number of Participants 18 Summary of the Outcome of the Activities and/or Programs Candidates completed 27 semester hours during SS I 2015, SSII 2015, Fall 2015 and Spring 2016 LEAs/Schools with whom the Institution Has Formal Collaborative Plans Wilson, Nash, Johnston Priorities Identified in Collaboration with LEAs/Schools Delivery of an off-campus MSA program to identified future school leaders at request of LEA leadership.
+Planning with superintendents and other district leaders, involvement of district personnel, and adaptation of assignments and field experiences to district priorities and needs.
+SS II 2014 - Spring 2016 19 Candidates completed 15 s.h. during SS II 2014, Fall 2014, and Spring 2015.
+NC Principal Fellows (Pitt, Halifax, Lenoir, Wake, Onslow, Craven) Delivery of an off- campus MSA program to identified future school leaders at the request of LEA leadership.
 Off-campus MSA cohorts are designed to meet shortfalls in administrative positions in partner school districts.
-Activities and/or Programs Implemented to Address the Priorities Planning with superintendents and other district leaders, involvement of district personnel, and adaptation of assignments and field experiences to district priorities and needs.
-Start and End Dates SS II 2014 - Spring 2016 Number of Participants 21 Summary of the Outcome of the Activities and/or Programs Candidates completed 27 semester hours during SS I 2015, SSII 2015, Fall 2015, and Spring 2016 LEAs/Schools with whom the Institution Has Formal Collaborative Plans NC Principal Fellows - Class 21 Priorities Identified in Collaboration with LEAs/Schools Delivery of an off-campus MSA program to identified future school leaders at the request of LEA leadership.
-Off-campus MSA cohorts are designed to meet shortfalls in administrative positions in partner school districts.
-Activities and/or Programs Implemented to Address the Priorities Planning with superintendents and other district leaders, involvement of district personnel, and adaptation of assignments and field experiences to district priorities and needs.
-Start and End Dates Fall 2014 - Spring 2016 Number of Participants 9 Summary of the Outcome of the Activities and/or Programs Candidates completed 24 semester hours during Fall 2015, and Spring 2016 LEAs/Schools with whom the Institution Has Formal Collaborative Plans Craven, Onslow, Carteret
+Planning with superintendents and other district leaders, involvement of district personnel, and adaptation of assignments and field experiences to district priorities and needs.
+Fall 2014 - Spring 2016 9 Candidates completed 18 s.h. during Fall 2014, and Spring 2015.